essenlive/adiuvo/README.md

-# windVision
+# adiuvo

 ## About the app

-windVision is a prototype to test the implementation of HMI for autonomous cars.
+Adiuvo is a prototype to test the implementation of HMI for autonomous cars.
 The objective is to have a quick interface to test with users.
+It is made of three part, Omniscient to display the information in the field of view, Windvision to augment that information and Act up for the controls.
 ### WIP
-- Merge the alert message in AtM
--	Display drivingMode on top of window
-- Debug all
-- add navigations

-- Add voiceSynth button
-- Add manual gas alert
-- add automated mode available

 ***

 ## Run the app